-Are all the changes you are making in our “new reality” having you more reactive that you normally are?
+Are all the changes you are dealing with in this “new reality” having you more reactive that you normally are?
 Are your relationships with family, friends and work colleagues being impacted?
 Are you more emotional?
 I have always cried when I read or watch touching stories but it’s even more now.
 I have Kleenex boxes in every room in the house and 3 in the living room!

-Are you working from home and finding it more difficult to get things done and coordinate with others when you are not working together?
+Are you working from home and finding it more difficult to get things done and coordinate with colleagues or clients when you are not working physically together?
 If you have been working from home all along, do the days run together and you are ready to go somewhere, anywhere?
 If you have a business, are you trying to figure out how to prepare for this uncertain future when you’re not confident what your next move should be?

 How are you doing in this new world of uncertainty?